Quiplogs/QuiplogsNotifications/README.md

 ## Requirements

-  1. Azure Subscription with Azure storage for the Queue
+  1. Azure Subscription with Azure storage to utilize the Queue
   2. SendGrid Account

 ## Quiplogs.Notifications.Send